 When someone’s blood alcohol content (BAC) is .08 or higher while driving, they could have their license suspended for six months on a first offense.
 However, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) can take away a driver’s license for one full year if they choose to refuse a chemical breath test.

-Most first offense DUIs in West Palm Beach carry fines between $500 and $1,000, depending on the circumstances.
+Most first offense DUIs carry fines between $500 and $1,000, depending on the circumstances.
 However, if someone drove with a blood alcohol level of .15 or higher, or if they drove under the influence with someone under the age of 18 in the vehicle, they may face a larger fine of up to $2,000.
+A lawyer in West Palm Beach could protect your driving privileges if you have been accused of a first time DUI offense.

 Community Service and Imprisonment